Introduction to Ultrasound PG (10160.3)

 Required IT skills

 Access to the Internet and Canvas site are essential.

-This unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site.
+This unit involves online activities in real time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room provides a virtual classroom or meeting room where you can communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, please visit the UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.